omarov10001/Portfolio/Hel_Gym/README.md

 * Concentration of public transportation stations
 * Concentration of pre-existing gyms

 Population-related data was obtained from the Tilastokeskus (or Statistics Finland) .
-Tilastokeskus is a Finnish governmental agency that annually publishes census and other types of data pertaining to Finland at the country, municipal, and neighborhood levels ,View the data from [HERE](https://github.com/omarov10001/Portfolio/blob/main/Hel_Gym/HelsinkiData.xlsx),Venue-related data was obtained using the Foursquare API
+Tilastokeskus is a Finnish governmental agency that annually publishes census and other types of data pertaining to Finland at the country, municipal, and neighborhood levels ,View the data from [HERE](https://github.com/omarov10001/Portfolio/blob/main/Hel_Gym/HelsinkiData.xlsx) ,Venue-related data was obtained using the Foursquare API.

+View the notebook from [HERE](https://nbviewer.org/github/omarov10001/Portfolio/blob/main/Hel_Gym/Helsinki_Gym.ipynb)